defilogist/awesome-solana-airdrops/README.md

 it requires you to understand what you are doing.
 So, do your own research and be careful before performing any operation (test with small amounts first, monitor it, etc.).

-The airdrops are point-based, more volume = better rewards.

 We are not responsible for any loss due to the usage of these platforms or due to a wrong trading position.